runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 Poor relations with the Quon Xi empire.

-### Coastal Merfae
+### Coastal (Lauan) Merfae

+The Merfae found on the coastline of Kita Lau are typically subsitance hunters living in small, semi-nomadic clans.
-Coastal Merfae often have close relations with nearby Ael'Xhal and Xhao'fae tribes.
+They have an uneasy truce with the Ael - generally, they have close relations with nearby Ael'Xhal and Xhao'fae tribes, but are more wary of outsiders.

 ### Xencha Defiant